 The biggest comparison from that analysis when looking at the future of automobile insurance in BC under No-Fault would be Manitoba.
 Our easternmost prairie province has a No-Fault regime with a public insurer that was still more expensive than ICBC, as of 2017 for the average driver utilizing the same insurance.

 Manitoba also has double the motor vehicle casualty rate as British Columbia, as per the Government of Canada Traffic Statistics website.

 One might speculate that No-Fault might actually make our roads less safe without having general deterrence mechanisms and incentives in place to make its roads safer for motorists, passengers, pedestrians, and cyclists alike!

-One might also argue that if the No-Fault scheme is implemented in BC, policy holders will likely save money at first on their premiums.
-However, with ICBC having nearly 6,000 employees, roughly twice the amount of staff compared to any other Canadian insurance provider its size its high overhead directly inflates auto insurance premiums.
-Other insurance providers provide the same services more efficiently across the country.
+One might also argue that if the No-Fault scheme is implemented in BC, policy holders may save money on their premiums at first.
+However, with ICBC having nearly 6,000 employees, roughly twice the amount of staff compared to any other Canadian private insurance provider its size, its high overhead directly inflates auto insurance premiums.
+Many other insurance providers provide the same services more efficiently across the country.
 Consequently, the government’s inability to restructure ICBC, as well as lacking focus on root cause prevention as per the 2016 Vision Zero Road Safety Strategy, will inevitably lead us down the road to the same financial problems years from now.
 Except at that time, there won’t be anymore victim rights to take away to counterbalance poor decision making and bad governance.